-- 1. A completed Anderson University Falls School of Business Professional MBA program application form - 2.
+- 1. A completed Professional MBA program application form - 2.
 At least two years work experience - 3.
 Official academic transcripts from all post-secondary institutions attended - 4.
-Three recommendations testifying to capabilities and probability of future success - 5.
-Prerequisites require evidence of competency by undergraduate coursework or significant specific work experience in all the following: accounting or finance, economics, statistics or calculus, management or marketing - 6.
+Three recommendations testifying to capabilities and probability of future success - Prerequisites require evidence of competency by undergraduate coursework in all of the following: accounting or finance, economics, statistics or calculus, management or marketing - 6.
 Evidence of academic ability through an undergraduate GPA above 3.0, or a satisfactory score on the Graduate Management Admission Test (GMAT)